MicrosoftDocs/learn/learn-pr/wwl-sci/describe-security-concepts-methodologies/includes/3-describe-shared-responsibility-model.md

 ### Software as a Service (SaaS)

 SaaS is software that is hosted and managed by the cloud provider, for the customer.
-It is usually licensed through a monthly or annual subscription.
+It's usually licensed through a monthly or annual subscription.
 Microsoft 365, Skype, and Dynamics CRM Online are all examples of SaaS software.
 SaaS requires the least amount of management by the cloud customer.
 The cloud provider is responsible for managing everything except data, devices, and accounts and identities.

 For all cloud deployment types you, the cloud customer, own your data and identities.
-You are responsible for protecting the security of your data and identities, and on-premises resources.
+You're responsible for protecting the security of your data and identities, and on-premises resources.

 In summary, responsibilities always retained by the customer organization include: